 Immediately connected survivors to FEMA Individual Assistance

-CR Staff participated in events sponsored by the Association For The Blind; playing ‘Beeper Ball’ and attending ‘Blind Blues and BBQ’.
+CR Staff participated in events sponsored by the Association for the Blind; playing ‘Beeper Ball’ and attending ‘Blind Blues and BBQ’.
 They also attended a July 4th celebration at the preschool operated by the Cerebral Palsy of Tri-County Missouri.
 (See attached photos) This type of participation served as further exposure for FEMA.
+(They also attended the TILC Annual Consumer Picnic in June)

 CHALLENGES: